 Clarence Padilla is a Professor of Music (clarinet) at Drake University in Des Moines, Iowa, where he also serves as the Music Department Chair.
 Professor Padilla has concertized, conducted and presented master classes across the United States in Iowa, Minnesota, Missouri, Nebraska, California, Tennessee, Illinois, Wisconsin, Nevada, Michigan, Ohio, Kansas, Arizona and the District of Columbia.
-International performances and teaching presentations have been given in Brazil, France, China, Mexico, Germany and Austria.
+International performances and teaching presentations have been given in Ecuador (2017), Brazil (2014), France (2011/2017), China (2009/2013/2016), Mexico (2005/2007), and Germany and Austria (1993).

 Clarence Padilla has released three solo compact disc recordings: In Play (2014), With the Wind (2010), and Playing Through (2002).
 Additionally, Professor Padilla appears as a soloist on two compact discs recorded by the Drake University Wind Symphony - Mosaic (2013 – Liquid Ebony by Dana Wilson) and Collage (2009 – Jazz Suite for Clarinet and Wind Symphony by Bill Liston).
 Padilla’s solo recordings include the music of William Dougherty, Graham Lyons, Alec Templeton, Francis Poulenc, Paul Jean-Jean, Ralph Kendrick, Pierre Gabaye and Andrew Classen.

-Professor Padilla served on the faculty, performed and conducted at the 25th Festival de Musica Colonial e Musica Antiga da Pro-Musica in Juiz de Fora, Brazil in 2014.
+Professor Padilla taught and performed at the 1st Ono Zone International Music Festival in Quito, Ecuador in 2017.
+In 2014, he was an instructor, performer and conductor at the 25th Festival de Musica Colonial e Musica Antiga da Pro-Musica in Juiz de Fora, Brazil.
 He presented solo recitals, conducted and taught in residence at Minzu University (Beijing, China) in 2016 and 2013.
-In 2011, Padilla and colleagues Ashley Sidon (cello) and Nicholas Roth (piano) were invited by the French Ministry of Culture and The Concours Dutilleux to present solo & chamber recitals throughout France.
+In 2011 and 2017, Padilla was invited by the French Ministry of Culture and The Concours Dutilleux to present solo & chamber recitals throughout the Nouvelle-Aquitaine region of southwestern France.
+In 2017, Professor Padilla presented master classes at the Gabrielle Fauré Conservatory in Angouleme, France and the National Conservatory of Music in Quito, Ecuador.

 Professor Padilla was a featured soloist with the Drake University Wind Symphony at the 2008 and 2012 North Central Division Conference of the College Band Director’s National Association.
 Padilla has performed at The International Congress of Clarinet and Saxophone in Acapulco, Mexico, the National Conservatory of Mexico, and at the National University of Mexico.
 Mr. Padilla is also an active chamber musician as the clarinetist with The Drake Trio and The Polaris Wind Quintet.